-- Parkside at IRT Pioneer Place resident John Tubridy is following his passion for music in retirement
+What is retirement all about?
+Parkside at IRT Pioneer Place resident John Tubridy talks about pursuing his passion for music now he has more time.

 Retirement means something different for everyone; for John Tubridy it’s meant he has time to pursue his passion for music.

 John, who is a resident at Parkside at IRT Pioneer Place, is part of the seven-piece Carefree Road Band.

 John formed the band in 2016 and it had its first performance at the Illawarra Folk Festival.
 Since then the band’s performed at Kiama’s Folk by the Sea, Wollongong’s Viva la Gong festival and at Wollongong venues like Centro and City Diggers.

 “Performing and playing had always been a hobby of mine,” says John who sings, writes songs and plays guitar for the band.

 John is a retired teacher and school principal and says he is “73 years young”.
 “When you retire you get the chance to chase up things you didn’t get to do when working,” he says.

 The Carefree Road Band members play a variety of instruments including the keyboard, guitar, mandolin, penny whistle, piano accordion and flute.

 Inspiration for the band’s name came during John’s travels.
 “We travel a lot to the North Coast of NSW as we have family there and between Nabiac and Nambucca Heads there’s a road called Carefree Road,” John explains.
 “I remember thinking ‘there’s got to be a song in this’.”
 And for John there was, and a band name too.

 John’s penned a few parody songs over the years which have earned him praise.
 At the Illawarra Folk Festival he entered the John Dengate parody song competition.
 “I wrote a song about the banking royal commission, and it won,” he says.
 Another parody song of his, Not the bloody grandkids again, won a song competition too.